lightly-ai/lightly/docs/source/index.rst

 with the Lightly platform.
 Use the open-source framework to create embeddings of your unlabeled data and combine them with model predictions to select the most valueable samples for labeling.
-Check it out here: :ref:`lightly-tutorial-active-learning-knn`
+Check it out here: :ref:`lightly-tutorial-active-learning-classification`

 Self-supervised Learning
 --------------------------